-Seahawks’ Rawls, Prosise, Lockett all to rest one more week but Richardson and Wright expected to return
+Paul Richardson, K.J.
+Wright expected to return vs. Chiefs, plus more Seahawks injury updates

 Carroll said Rawls and Prosise are each “doing really well’’ and that “if we were playing in a regular season game they would be pushing to play.’’
 But Carroll said it was decided “just take another week and get them through this weekend and then we know they will be better off.’’

-That means each could play some in the final preseason game on Aug.
+That means each might play some in the final preseason game on Aug.
 31 in Oakland.

 Carroll said he wishes the team were getting some “continuity of them playing’’ but that health is the bigger issue this time of year.